remelop03/numpy-tutorial-exercises/.learn/exercises/016-array-border/README.md

 ## 📝 Instructions:

-1. Create a matriz with all the values equal to one (1).
+1. Create a matrix with all its values equal to one (1).

-2. Add zero (0) as the values that are on the center of the matrix.
+2. Add zero (0) to the values that are in the center of the matrix.

 3. Print the matrix in the console.

-## Expected Output:
+## 💻 Expected Output:

 ```bash
 [[1.
 1. 1.
 1. 1.]